osoftware/spedn/docs/0conf.rst

         // This challenge can be used by a miner to claim the forfeit
         // if he can prove there was a doublespend attempt. challenge fraud(
-            Sig paymentSig,         // A signature used in payment transaction bin paymentPayload,     // Signed data from the transaction Sig doublespendSig,     // Another signature taken from the doublespend attempt bin doublespendPayload, // Signed data from the doublespend PubKey pubKey           // Public Key matching both signatures ) {
+            DataSig paymentSig,        // A signature used in payment transaction [byte] paymentPayload,     // Signed data from the transaction DataSig doublespendSig,    // Another signature taken from the doublespend attempt [byte] doublespendPayload, // Signed data from the doublespend PubKey pubKey              // Public Key matching both signatures ) {
             // If the provided PK matches the one from the payment input... if (hash160(pubKey) == inputPKH) {